 It's worth being aware that if you have a debt to the lender, either on this account or from a debt in the past, it's likely to use the cash towards your debt.
 It can do this without your permission but if it leaves you in financial hardship, tell the bank and it may change its offer.

 This also applies to any policies purchased before a bankruptcy or insolvency order were made.
 Whether you've been discharged or not these 'assets' remain part of your estate so you are unlikely to get a refund.
-For more info read Insolvency Service.
+For more info read this guidance from the Insolvency Service.

 An extra word of warning: if you've debt problems there's usually no point using a claims handler.
 If your arrears are larger than your potential payout you're unlikely to get the money, but you'll still have to pay the claims handler fee.

-You can still claim yourself using this guide to help then use the money to pay your lender what you owe it.
+You can still complain yourself using this guide to help, then use the money to pay your lender what you owe it.

-You may have heard this because your company's one of the rare ones from before Jan 2005 which isn’t covered by the Ombudsman.
+You may have heard this because your company's one of the rare ones from before Jan 2005 which isn't covered by the Financial Ombudsman Service.
 If your PPI's from a bank or building society, this doesn't affect you - reclaim away.
-But if it’s a car leasing firm or catalogue from before this date, it may not be covered by the Ombudsman.
+But if it's a car leasing firm or catalogue from before this date, it may not be covered by the Ombudsman.

 Yes.
 In buying another company, the new owners are usually liable for its debts and for paying customers.
 Sometimes the liability stays with the old provider, but complain to the new firm and it'll let you know if that's the case.